mikelcaz/yagnislang/_posts/2019-04-20-the-end-of-the-bloodiest-holy-war-part-ii.md

 ## To be continued

 In this part, I established some behaviours which could be the solution, but cannot actually be implemented.
 In the next part I'll debunk them... and present a working variant.

+---
+Update 1: added example of the issue with 'cancellation of nesting'.